-- I've taken 1-3 months between every job to either travel or study (I alternate between the two).
+- I've taken 1-3 months between every job to travel or study (I alternate between the two).

-- I got a novice paragliding license in France.
+- I spent two weeks getting a novice paragliding license in France.
 Equipment rental and 10 full days of lessons from the 1989 World Champion cost $1,500.
 Here's a video from day 3.
 Could not recommend the sport more highly.
 When I was flying I was 50% pinching myself and 50% concentrating really hard on meteorology.

-- Did a surprise interview at YCombinator, which was kinda felt like an unplanned pregnancy.
+- I did a surprise interview at YCombinator, which was kinda felt like an unplanned pregnancy.

-- I did the Jimmy Jr. butt dance for a Bob's Burger's-themed burlesque show, because obviously you never turn down an opportunity like that, and
+- I did the Jimmy Jr. butt dance for a Bob's Burger's-themed burlesque show, because obviously you never turn down an opportunity like that.

 Selected technical projects:

-- I keep a repo of machine learning paper notes/reviews/summaries for 100ish papers.
+- I keep a repo of machine learning paper notes for 100ish papers.

-- Similarly, I have a repo of deep learning paper implementations.
+- Similarly, I have a repo of machine learning paper implementations.

-- I wrote a relational DBMS in C that laid records out in a columnar and row-based fashion so that a query planner could read from whichever format was faster.
-I did this to learn more about databases.
+- Here's a relational DBMS in C that laid records out in a columnar and row-based fashion so that a query planner could read from whichever format was faster.
+I did this to accompany a months-long deep dive on databases.